Home Log in Sign up Profile Log out

 A Global Language

 Venetian, known as Vèneto or Veneziano in its native form, developed in the Veneto region.
-It is spoken not only in and around the city of Venice but also in nearby provinces such as Trento, in the city of Trieste, and within Venetian communities across Istria and Dalmatia.
+It is spoken not only in and around the city of Venice, but also in nearby provinces such as Trento, in the city of Trieste, and within Venetian communities across Istria and Dalmatia.
 Furthermore, the language has spread internationally: descendants of Venetian emigrants in South America, especially in southern Brazil and Argentina, still speak it today.
-Interestingly, many are more fluent in Venetian than in standard Italian.
+Interestingly, many of them are more fluent in Venetian than in standard Italian.

 A Brief History of Venetian